Beep. Beep. Beep. Hear that? Is it coming from the TV? From your phone? Or…

 Computers are mostly made of metal.
 The outer case, controller chips, memory chips (in an SSD), connectors, circuits, and several other components are generally composed of various types of metal:

-- Exterior: usually aluminum
+• Exterior: usually aluminum

-- Memory or NAND chips: usually silicon
+• Memory or NAND chips: usually silicon

-- Circuits: usually silicon
+• Circuits: usually silicon

-- Other components may be composed of lead, copper, gold or tin
+• Other components may be composed of lead, copper, gold, or tin

-Silicon, in particular, is very resistant to heat and can survive temperatures up to 2,500 degrees F. It is important to note that, even at lower temperatures, the durability of silicon and most other metal breaks down as heat or flame exposure is prolonged.
+Silicon, in particular, is very resistant to heat and can survive temperatures up to 2,500 degrees F. It is important to note that, even at lower temperatures, durability of silicon and most other metal breaks down as heat or flame exposure is prolonged.
 Every minute can count when it comes to having a chance for your storage device or the data on it to survive.

 Was There Water?